What Qualifications are Needed to be a Financial Controller?

 To get the work experience required for a financial controllership position, most candidates usually spend several years in the finance and accounting departments.
 These individuals must display leadership capabilities and a superior ability to decipher and dissect financial numbers.
 Roles which require more interaction with other departments might offer a better opportunity for eventual promotion to a financial controller position.

 In smaller companies, the work experience requirement might not be as high.
 However, financial controllers would still need to perform all their duties and thus need to have a thorough understanding of accounting principles and financial management.

 What Skills do Financial Controllers Need?

 Perhaps the most significant skill that financial controllers need to possess is a deep understanding of the world of accounting.
-Financial controllers usually pick up these skills while working on other junior accounting department roles.
-However, at the more senior-level position that financial controllers occupy, the need to have a broader understanding of accounting and the ability to look at it from a holistic perspective.
+Financial controllers usually pick up these skills whilst working in either an accounting firm or within an accounting department.
+However, at the more senior-level position that financial controllers occupy, they need to have a broader understanding of accounting and the ability to look at it from a holistic perspective.